franck44/yul-dafny/README.md

     }
 }
 ```
+The semantics of assignment, function declarations, `if` and variables' scopes is inherited from the Dafny semantics.
 The advantage of a shallow embedding is that it is usually easier to implement, and in our case, we can directly use the extra verification features of Dafny to provide some guarantees about the code (e.g. `ensures`).

 ## From Solidity to Yul